 Figures 5 and 6 depict the maximum water depth across the entire site.
 Figures 7 and 8 depict the maximum water velocity across the entire site.
 These figures indicate that pre-development and post development scenario flood regimes have not varied significantly.
-This indicates that the proposed development has no impact on the behaviour of flows traversing through the site.
-This is due to the proposed development maintaining the existing footprint.
+This indicates that the proposed development has no adverse impact on the behaviour of flows traversing through the site.
+This is due to the proposed development largely maintaining the existing footprint.

-Figures 10 to 16 are sections through the model taken parallel to the front and rear boundaries of the development site representing water surface elevations.
-These sections indicate no variance in results between the pre-development and post-development scenario.
-This again is due to the proposed development maintaining the existing footprint.
+Figures 10 to 17 are sections through the model taken parallel and perpendicular to the overland flow path representing water surface elevations.
+These sections indicate slight variance in results between the predevelopment and post-development scenario.
+This again is due to the proposed development maintaining the existing footprint and the small extension of the cabin.

-Figures 17 to 23 are the same sections as above taken parallel to the front and rear boundaries of the development but represent the changes in velocity.
+Figures 18 to 24 are the same sections as above taken parallel and perpendicular to the overland flow path but represent the changes in velocity.
 These figures again depict similar results between the pre and post scenarios and results with a net zero increase within the subject site as well as no adverse impact on the surrounding properties.